- What Are Warts?

 - banana peel

 - spit on it first thing in the morning…

 - oregano oil (dilute!
 Not kid-safe)

 - coconut oil + garlic

 - straight garlic clove held on with a band-aid

 - lemon essential oil

 Other Natural Health Posts:

-- Fighting Infection without Antibiotics
+- How to Get Rid of an Infection without Antibiotics Naturally

 - Are Hand Sanitizers Safe?